 A key understanding of how you interact with candidates comes from the definition of legitimate interest.
 If a candidate applies to a role you advertise using idibu, it is perfectly acceptable to believe they have ‘legitimate interest’ in being contacted by you provided it is in connection with finding a suitable job for them.

 In this case, sending auto-responses or messages to the candidate on the status of their application is fine.
 However, you need to be aware that your definition of ‘legitimate interest’ will be up to you – how long you choose to interact with a candidate for other role opportunities after their initial submission, or risks you take by adding candidate data via other means (adding details manually, using our Chrome Clipper, CV Drop system, data imports) will be need to be set by you as a business, in a way that makes you feel fully comfortable.

-Before GDPR becomes official on 25th May, 2018 – you will be required by us to accept our new terms and conditions that include your responsibility to be GDPR compliant and to update your current idibu candidates with an Opt in or Opt out status.
+Since GDPR became official on 25th May, 2018 – all clients are required by us to accept our terms and conditions that include your responsibility to be GDPR compliant and to update your current idibu candidates with an Opt in or Opt out status.

 There is a positive opportunity to reduce noise to candidates, get rid of deadwood data – and allow your team to focus on the applicants who can really make a difference.
 If you have any concerns please contact your idibu Account Manager.

 What data is hosted or processed by idibu?